 The IEEE International Symposium on Hardware Oriented Security and Trust (HOST) will include a special session which allows students and faculty to present tech-transfer based research through a hands-on hardware demonstration.
 A set of booths configured with tables and easels will be provided to allow students to set up laptops and hardware configurations, such as FPGAs, RFID readers, power supplies, etc. The details regarding the judging process will be sent out after each demo proposal notification of acceptance/denial has been given.
 Participants are required to assemble and display a poster which summarizes and illustrates concepts as well as provides extensive results beyond what is possible to reproduce on-site.

-The focus area of the hardware demonstration must be related to hardware-level security and trust, which includes a broad range of topics many of which are listed in the HOST call-for-papers.
+Hardware demonstration must be related to hardware-level security and trust, which includes a broad range of topics, such as those listed in the HOST call-for-papers.

-- The submission deadline for the hardware demonstration proposal is January 30, 2022.
-The results will be announced on Feburary 15, 2022.
+- Proposal Deadline The submission deadline for the hardware demonstration proposal is March 24, 2023 (Extended).
+Acceptance of proposals into the HOST program will be announced on March 31, 2023 (Extended).
 The HOST website should be consulted for any changes in the proposal deadline.

-- Proposals are limited to two pages in length and must be submitted through EasyChair (https://easychair.org/conferences/?conf=ieeehost2021).
-Hardware demonstration chairs Adam Kimura (kimura at battelle.org) and Wenjie Che (wche at nmsu.edu) should be contacted for questions.
+- Proposals are limited to two pages in length and must be submitted through EasyChair at https://easychair.org/conferences/?conf=host2023 (please make a new submission and choose the “HOST Hardware Demo” track).
+Hardware demonstration chairs Wenjie Che (wche at nmsu dot edu) and Calvin Chan (calvin dot chan at colorado dot edu) should be contacted for questions.